 Time Is on Your Side

 Because some solubles remain unextracted in cold brew batches, the freshness of dry coffee grounds isn’t as important for cold brew as it is for hot coffee.
 You can still make a sweet, caffeinated cold brew with dry coffee grounds that are more than two weeks old.
 But note that once the drink is made, it has a shelf life of a maximum of seven days.
 (If you’re looking for a great cold brew recipe, we’ve got you covered.)

 So where does this leave us on the question of cold brew caffeine?
 Here’s why the answer is complicated.

 If you compare one cup of hot coffee that’s been cooled down to make iced coffee with one cup of cold brew coffee, caffeine levels are pretty much the same, assuming that you’ve added nothing to either cup except coffee.

 But then why do some people say that cold brew caffeine amounts are higher?
 Why is cold brew stronger than iced coffee?
 Simply put, it’s because a cup of iced coffee doesn’t usually contain just coffee.
 It also contains ice, which takes up space in your cup that could’ve been filled by coffee, and when that ice melts, it waters down the coffee.
 Iced coffee also usually contains cream or sugar or both, which help take the edge off the sharper flavor of hot brew coffee.
 Since cold brew is smoother and less acidic, it’s more common to drink it black.

-Of course, for the maximum caffeine hit, you don’t want to drink just any cold brew.
-You’ll want to be drinking a can of Death Wish cold brew, the strongest cold brew you can buy.
-It’s got 300 mg of caffeine per can, enough to wake up your senses and power you through any day.
+Of course, for that extra kick of caffeine, you don’t want to drink just any cold brew.
+You’ll want to be drinking a can of Death Wish Coffee Cold Brew.
+It’s got 300 milligrams of caffeine per can, enough to wake up your senses and power you through any day.
 Order yours today and get ready to take on the world.